 Jared: I usually run in just the base layer and tights mentioned above, but when it’s below zero I’ll throw on an extra pair of tights, the REI Airflyte Basic Tight. $45

 Outer Pant Shell

-Nathan: I have a pair of Craft thick running pants.
+Nathan: I have a pair of Craft thick running pants (similar to these).
 The tag is worn off so I’m not sure the model.
 They are really thick, and only worn on days below 0.
 About $70.